 - Requires an audience

 If you haven’t started to build up your personal brand and you don’t have access to an audience, it’s going to be really hard to make an information products business profitable fast.
-In that case, you would probably want to start with your services and then make sure you’re heavy on your marketing game in order to build up the audience you need to then sell information products to.
+In that case, you would want to start with your services and then make sure you’re heavy on your marketing game to build up the audience you need to then sell information products.

 COACHING / ADVISING